MoritzLost/CachePlaceholders/README.md

 - Parameters including an equals sign `=` are named parameters, parameters without one are positional.
 - You can use multivalue parameters (represented as an array) by separating individual values with a pipe `|` (both in named and positional parameter values).

-The callback function for your token receives an array containing the following information on the token it replaces:
+The callback function for your token receives an array containing the following information on the token it replaces.
+For the example token above the function would receive the following data:

 ```php
 $tokens['random_number'] = [